maxjustus/sinatra-authentication/readme.markdown

 ## INSTALLATION:

-in your sinatra app simply require either "dm-core" or "rufus-tokyo" and then "sinatra-authentication" and turn on session storage with a super secret key, like so:
+in your sinatra app simply require either "dm-core", "rufus-tokyo" or "mongo_mapper" and then "sinatra-authentication" and turn on session storage with a super secret key, like so:

     require "dm-core"